ngandn18/project-3-Udacity-ML-Nano/README.md

 5. I test the sns.relplot effectively by my pc, but it can not work with SG Studio Jupyter, so I save data to csv file and plot the final chart sns by my local machine.
 [Here sns.relplot.png](images/sns.relplot.png)

-### Thank you for all your helpful and valuable supports.
+### Thank all Udacity members for all your helpful and valuable supports.